jeflem/ananke/doc/src/host-admins.md

 cd ~
 sudo tripwire --check -r report.twr
 ```
-If Tripwire found modified files and modifications are okay (!), add modifications to the Tripwire database:
+If Tripwire found modified files and the modifications are okay (!), add these modifications to the Tripwire database:
 ```
 sudo tripwire --update -a -r report.twr
 ```